Please select a Shopping List

 Crime-Scene Cleanup Procedures

-In the event of a violent crime or death, there is usually blood and other bodily fluids that require special handling for disposal.
-Federal regulations deem all bodily fluids to be biohazards and potential sources of infection, which is why crime and trauma scene decontamination is most often performed by professionals who possess the necessary training and permits to transport and dispose of biohazardous waste (e.g., blood, bodily fluids, tissue, etc.).
+In the event of a violent crime or death, blood and other bodily fluids may be present.
+Such jobs require special handling for safe disposal of contaminated materials.
+Federal regulations deem all bodily fluids as biohazards and potential sources of infection, which is why crime scene cleanup is most often performed by professionals who possess the necessary training and permits.